Jefferson49/ExtendedImportExport/README.md

 ### (Earlier name: Extended Import/Export Overview)
 A [webtrees](https://webtrees.net) 2.1 custom module for **advanced GEDCOM import, export and filter operations**.
 The module also supports **remote downloads/uploads via URL requests**.

 The module provides a framework for **customizable GEDCOM filters**, which allow to modify the GEDCOM data during an import/export.
-A set of pre-configured GECCOM filters is provided and supports GEDCOM 7 conversion and a variety of other GEDCOM filtering operations.
-The GEDCOM filters can be triggered remotely as well as by the user in the control panel or with a data fix.
+A set of pre-configured GECCOM filters is provided and supports GEDCOM 7 conversion as well as a variety of other GEDCOM filtering operations.
+The GEDCOM filters can be triggered remotely as well as by the user in specific import/export/conversion/datafix views.

 ##  Table of contents
 This README file contains the following main sections: